psychopy/workshops/source/translators/workOnTranslations.rst

     - ``PsychoPy 2023.1.0``

       - usually the most recently released version of |PsychoPy|
-  - This will tell subsequent translators whether they need to update the strings
+  - This will tell subsequent translators whether they need to update the strings (i.e., if their version of |PsychoPy| is more recent)

 4e: Generate current list of translatable strings
 --------------------------------------------------------